robince/pyentropy/docs/source/install.rst

 pyEntropy requires a recent version of `Python <http://www.python.org>`_ and `NumPy <http://www.scipy.org/>`_.
-Any Python >2.5 and NumPy > 1.3 should be fine, but the most recent releases are recommend.
+Any Python >2.5 (but < 3.0) and NumPy > 1.3
+should be fine, but the most recent releases are recommend.
 If you have any problems please email (or open an issue).
 From version 0.5.0, a C++ NSB implementation (from the `Spike Train Analysis Toolkit
 <http://neuroanalysis.org/toolkit/index.html>`_) is included which requires a
 compiler, and also the `Gnu Scientific Library (GSL)
 <http://www.gnu.org/software/gsl/>`_.
 On Linux, you should be able to install